Nanapiyasa/LMS/README.md

 # LMS - Learning Management System

-A comprehensive Learning Management System for the MJF Charity Foundation, designed to facilitate educational management and delivery for students, teachers, administrators, and parents.
+A comprehensive Learning Management System for the MJF Charity Foundation, designed to facilitate educational management and delivery for teachers and administrators.

 #Architecture